We recommend the following best practices for managing role recommendations.

 To manage your recommendations more efficiently, you might want to automate the process of applying recommendations.
 If you decide to use automation, keep the following points in mind.

-The IAM recommender tries to provide recommendations that will not cause breaking changes in access.
-For example, we will never recommend a role that excludes permissions that a member has used, passively or actively, in the last 90 days.
+Recommender tries to provide recommendations that will not cause breaking changes in access.
+For example, we will never recommend a role that excludes permissions that a principal has used, passively or actively, in the last 90 days.
 We also use machine learning to identify other permissions that the user is likely to need.